-ECPs will operate with a high degree of attunement to issues related to trauma-informed care and cultural responsiveness, mitigating the disparities in service and the impact of racial bias and racism on youth in treatment.
+ECPs will operate with a high degree of attunement to issues related to trauma-informed care and cultural responsiveness, mitigating the disparities in service and the impact of institutional and personal bias, including homophobia and racism, on youth in treatment.
 Program staff and county partners are expected to reflect both internally and as a team to ensure that concerns about youth admissions to the program and/or remaining in treatment are discussed in ways that address the systemic challenges that youth of color face and the frequency with which they are deemed "too challenging" or "unsuccessful" due to behaviors that white youth could exhibit without fear of losing placement.